pcaulfie/pands-project/README.md

 ![Correlation](https://github.com/pcaulfie/pands-project/blob/master/Correlation%20-%20Pearson%20%26%20Kendall%20Method.JPG)
 ##### Interpretation of Results
 * The correlation coefficient of a variable with itself is 1.
 * The correlation coefficient of the following pairs of variables was strongest; petal_length & petal width, suggesting a strong positive relationship, when one variable increases, the other increases.
+However, these results must be interpreted carefully as I didnt look at the correlation within species.
   * This was the same finding published by University of California, Irvine (1988).
+  * Nichols (2014) wrote that "assertion that Petal.Length and Petal.Width are highly positively correlated is misleading.
+When looking at individual species, it transpires that the within-species correlation between between Petal.Length and Petal.Width is much weaker".
 * The correlation coefficient of the following pairs of variables was next strongest; petal_length & sepal length, suggesting a strong positive relationship, ie as one variable increases, the other increases.
 * The correlation coefficient of the following pairs of variables was smallest; sepal_length & sepal width, suggesting a very weak negative relationship between, when one variable increases, the other decreases.
 * The correlation coefficient of the following pairs of variables was also weak; petal_width & sepal width, suggesting a very weak negative relationship between, when one variable increases, the other decreases.